-The initial applications of MST are for power devices, RFSOI devices and advanced CMOS integrated circuits.
-We offer MST-SP and MST-SPX, which are types of MST-enabled power devices that offer what we believe to be industry-leading onresistance (also referred to as Rsp) and reduced footprint (enabling smaller devices).
+Among the initial applications for which MST can provide technology differentiation are in power devices, RFSOI devices and advanced CMOS integrated circuits.
+We offer MST-SP (between 3-5 volts) and MST-SPX (up to 48V), which are types of MST-enabled power devices that offer what we believe to be industry-leading on-resistance (also referred to as Rsp) at comparable or improved breakdown voltage and reliability metrics, enabling reduced footprint (and thus smaller devices).
 We believe that the MST-SP and MST-SPX devices will have immediate application in power management integrated circuits (or PMICs) which are pervasive in hand-held, battery-powered devices and elsewhere.
-We also believe that insertion of MST can provide higher current and improved control of dopants, leading to improved device scaling.
+The higher voltage MST-SPX devices are applicable to the rapidly growing automotive and data center power sectors.
+Both of these MST solutions fill a growing need for reducing power consumption and improving energy efficiency.

-We believe MST has the potential to overcome the key challenges found in the implementation of next generation nanoscale semiconductor devices incorporating CMOS-type transistors, namely enhancing drive current, reducing gate leakage and reducing variability.
-In addition, we believe that MST has the potential to deliver these benefits through a single technology that requires relatively minor modifications to the industry standard CMOS manufacturing flow.
+We believe MST has the potential to overcome the key challenges found in the implementation of next generation nano-scale semiconductor devices incorporating CMOS-type transistors, namely enhancing drive current, reducing leakage and reducing variability.
+Shown in the diagram below are two illustrative implementations of MST in advanced CMOS transistors.
+The first incorporates MST into the channel region of the transistor which can help to reduce gate leakage (translates to lower off-state power consumption) while the second shows MST incorporated into the source/drain region of the transistor.
+This latter implementation helps control dopant diffusion into the channel which improves control of how the transistor turns on and the variability of the transistor operation.
+In addition, we believe that MST has the potential to deliver these benefits through a single technology that requires relatively minor modifications to industry-standard CMOS manufacturing flows.
 Consequently, we believe that by incorporating MST, designers can make transistors with increased speed, reliability and energy efficiency, without significantly altering the current fabrication process or cost of production.
+These improvements are increasingly difficult to achieve and important in next generation logic and memory devices.